Skip to content

 Other national lists Varies by jurisdiction Country-specific Varies

-For UK-regulated firms, sanctions screening obligations derive from several legislative sources.
+For Australian regulated firms, sanctions screening obligations derive from several legislative sources.

 Users on compliance forums and professional networks regularly raise a common operational concern: "How do we reduce the alert volume from false positives without missing genuine hits?"
 This is addressed in the best practices section below.

-OFAC SDN List: extraterritorial reach and UK implications
+OFAC SDN List: extraterritorial reach and Australian implications

 The OFAC Specially Designated Nationals (SDN) List contains over 15,000 designations as of March 2026, covering individuals, legal entities, vessels, and aircraft.
 OFAC's jurisdiction extends to: